peeb/django-mollie-ideal/README.rst

     MOLLIE_REPORT_URL = 'http://yoursite.yourdomain.com/payment/process/' # REQUIRED
     MOLLIE_RETURN_URL = 'http://yoursite.yourdomain.com/payment/thankyou/' # REQUIRED

-    MOLLIE_MIN_AMOUNT = '1.18' # Defaults value
+    MOLLIE_MIN_AMOUNT = '1.18' # Default value

+    import os

+    SITE_ROOT = os.path.dirname(os.path.realpath(__file__))
+    MOLLIE_BANKLIST_DIR = SITE_ROOT

 Grabbing the latest list of supported banks
 ===========================================

-Before you start to use ``django-mollie-ideal`` in your Django project, you should first grab the latest list of supported banks from Mollie.nl.
+Before you start to use ``django-mollie-ideal`` in your Django project, you should first grab the latest list of supported banks from Mollie.nl. ``MollieIdealPayment`` requires this file to build the list of supported banks available to your application.
+An ``IOError`` will be raised if ``django-mollie-ideal`` cannot locate this information and your application will fail to run.

-Once ``django-mollie-ideal`` is installed in your project a new Django management command ``get_mollie_banklists`` will become available.
-This command requests the latest list of supported banks and saves two files - ``mollie_banklist.xml`` and ``mollie_banklist_testmode.xml`` - to the current directory.
+Once ``django-mollie-ideal`` is installed in your project a new Django management command ``get_mollie_banklist`` will become available.
+This command requests the latest list of supported banks and saves the file ``mollie_banklist.xml`` to the current directory.
+You should also specify ``MOLLIE_BANKLIST_DIR`` in your ``settings.py`` file.

 You should run this command periodically to refresh the list of banks available to users of your web application.
 Here's how::

     $ cd /path/to/your/django_app
-    $ python manage.py get_mollie_banklists
+    $ python manage.py get_mollie_banklist

+Note that if you do not run this command, ``django-mollie-ideal`` will default to using its own list of supported banks.
+However, this may well already be out-of-date by the time you start using your application.

 Setup your URLs
 ===============